 KeplorDB, in one page.

 A columnar, append-only log engine written in Rust — purpose-built for high-throughput structured event ingestion.
-No server, no SQL, no threads.
-Open the engine, append events, query columns.
+Declare the event shape with a derive macro, open the engine, append events, query columns.
+Bitmap indexes for status, zone maps for dimensions, AVX2 SIMD with hardware prefetching.
+No server, no SQL, no background threads.

 Overview

 Reads mmap those segment files and scan the relevant columns directly — no deserialization, no row reconstruction, no query planner.
-Aggregations run over contiguous i64 and u32 arrays using AVX2 SIMD, with a scalar fallback.
+Aggregations run over contiguous i64 and u32 arrays using AVX2 SIMD with hardware prefetching, with a scalar fallback.
+Cross-segment queries fan out across rayon workers and merge globally.

 Install